trynthink/scout/docs/tutorials.rst

 Performance values can be specified with different values by end use, climate zone, building type, or building vintage.
 In addition, the performance values for commercial buildings can be specified with data from an :ref:`EnergyPlus simulation <analysis-step-2-energyplus>`.
 The thermoelastic heat pump ECM applies to both residential and commercial buildings, and EnergyPlus simulation results will be used to specify the performance for commercial buildings.
 Since both the energy efficiency and units data require "primary" and "secondary" keys, the residential and commercial data should be specified under those keys using the simplified building type keys "all residential" and "all commercial."

-The EnergyPlus data file should be placed in the directory "ePlus" and the file name should be given as the value for the appropriate key.
+The EnergyPlus data file should be placed in the directory "energyplus_data" and the file name should be given as the value for the appropriate key.
 When EnergyPlus data are being used, the units should always be "relative savings (constant)."
 Using an EnergyPlus data file disables the automatic calculation of the secondary effects of an ECM because these secondary effects should be captured in the EnergyPlus simulation results.
 If secondary end uses apply to the ECM and EnergyPlus data are used to specify the performance, all of the *secondary* end use, fuel type, and other baseline market parameters must be specified for the performance.
 If no secondary effects apply, the "secondary" key for performance should be specified as ``null`` similar to other unused fields in the ECM.

 The source(s) for the performance data should be credible sources, such as :ref:`those outlined <ecm-sources>` in the :ref:`analysis-approach` section.
 The source information should be provided using only the fields shown in the example.
 The pages where the data can be found in the source can be provided as a single number or as a list of two numbers, e.g., [93, 95], if the data are spread across multiple pages.
 If page numbers are not applicable, the field should have the value ``null``. ::